Conditions of Use

 NB: You can query the off- versus on-net status of an IP address on this AARNet webpage.

-NCI User Services provides a Help Desk (email@example.com) to assist users in the conduct of their work, and the use of the NCI systems.
+NCI User Services provides a Help Desk (or email@example.com) to assist users in the conduct of their work, and the use of the NCI systems.

-It is accepted practice that users will consult the User Guide before contacting the Help Desk, in order to reduce the workload generated by otherwise unnecessary queries.
+It is accepted practice that users will consult NCI’s User Documentation before contacting the Help Desk, in order to reduce the workload generated by otherwise unnecessary queries.